-- (d) for each derived risk factor and observation date, the ADI must derive the simulated value of the risk factor at that date to be used in the scenario from the values simulated for other risk factors for the scenario. - 15.22.
-For non-market-related items, only the risk factor values in the NMR curves that are used to discount notional cash flows may differ between the calculation of Pre-shock and Post-shock EVs for a given set of repricing assumptions (see paragraph 26 of this Attachment).
-The notional cash flows in the Pre-shock and Post-shock EVs must be the same, other than for items with optionality, and for which APRA has approved a different treatment under paragraph 35 of this Attachment. - 16.23.
+- 19. For non-market-related items, only the risk factor values in the NMR curves that are used to discount notional cash flows may differ between the calculation of Pre-shock and Post-shock EVs for a given set of repricing assumptions (see paragraph 23 of this Attachment).
+The notional cash flows in the Pre-shock and Post-shock EVs must be the same. - 20.
 For market-related items, Post-shock EVs must be determined using either full revaluation or a sensitivity-based method approved by APRA.
 Risk factors whose values differ between the calculations of Pre-shock and Post-shock EVs are not limited to discount curves.
-Where a counterparty to an item, including an ADI customer, may exercise a choice in relation to the item, the ADI must assume the counterparty will exercise the choice in the way that is most adverse to the ADI.